jusadocode/case-opening-simulator/README.md

 The simulator will distribute each item's chances of being obtained based on its rarity in the container and publicly available data and tests on chances to open specific rarity items.

-After a rolling animation, a random item from the opening process will be provided.
+After the rolling animation, a random item from the opening process will be provided.
+The total amount of money spent on a single open is calculated by taking into account the recent price of the unboxed item and the price of the item's collection container.

 # Backend
 To minimize API requests for skin prices and improve performance, the server utilizes caching (used API's highly limit the requests per minute).